 You can always adjust your class schedule at a later time, if your AP or IB scores result in college credit.

-Note that if you earn AP or IB credit for Calculus I, and if this score is used for math placement (rather than the ACCUPLACER score), then you must register for the next college calculus class for which you are eligible (typically Calculus II).
+Note that if you earn AP or IB credit for Calculus I, and if this score is used for math placement (rather than using your score from our math placement test), then you must register for the next college calculus class for which you are eligible (typically Calculus II).
 In other words, you may not repeat at OU the same content that you have earned via your AP or IB score.

 But I got a really good math sub-score on the ACT or SAT, and I heard that that's enough for placement into General Biology or Calculus I.

-Since fall 2012, Oglethorpe only recognizes two forms of math placement: 1) the proctored test given on campus, or 2) an official college transcript showing that you have completed the pre-requisite math course.
+Since fall 2012, Oglethorpe only recognizes two forms of math placement: 1) the proctored test given online or on campus, or 2) an official college transcript (or AP or IB equivalent) showing that you have completed the pre-requisite math course.
 We no longer use ACT or SAT scores for math or science placement.
 We do not require or accept SAT II subject test scores for either math or language placement.

 But I am a transfer student.
 Do I have to take the placement tests?